FFXIV Warrior Guide - Decimate Your Enemies!

 The only exception to that rule is a tank role action called Provoke.
 It can instantly place you on top of the enemy’s enmity list.
 It will cause it to abandon its original target and start attacking you instead.
 However, you won’t be using this ability often.
 It’s only really necessary when you’re trying to transfer the enmity from one tank to another.

 Warrior used to have access to two stances.
 Defiance was the tank stance that increased your maximum HP, the healing you receive, and the enmity your actions generate, but at the same time, it reduced your damage output.
-The second one was called Deliverance, and it increased the amount of damage you dealt.
+The second one was called Deliverance, and it increased the amount of damage you dealt with.
 Since the Shadowbringers update, it’s no longer true.
 You only have the Defiance stance now, but its effect has changed.
 It only increases the enmity gain – it doesn’t affect your damage anymore.
 A similar rework has been applied to all the tank jobs.
 It allowed them to focus more on optimizing their rotation in terms of damage since keeping the enemy’s attention is now much easier.

 Warrior’s job-specific resource is called Beast Gauge.
 It’s generated with your standard weaponskill combo, and it can be spent on some powerful attacks, like Inner Beast, Upheaval, Fell Cleave, Steel Cyclone, and Decimate.
 It’s a really easy resource to manage.
 The only difficulty comes with the fact that the skills that consume it are on GCD, meaning that you can’t weave them in between other attacks.
 You can store up to 100 Beast Gauge.